abhinandshibu/StopUnderThinking/README.md

 ## Limitations and future improvements

+The main selling point, the simplicity of the web application, is also the main limitation.
+Although the simplicity makes the software more accessible, it limits the capability and features of the software.
+Though, improvements can still be made to make the software more accesible and capable, without negatively impacting one another.

+* Remember me button
+* Email authentication
+* Password resetting
+*

+## Pages

 Some screenshots have a few pixels shaved off the right hand side and the bottom, making the positioning look uneven.

-## Features

 ### Landing
 <img src="/images/landing.png">